syncfusion-content/fileformat-docs/File-Formats/Presentation/Overview.md

 ---
 # Overview

 **Essential Presentation** is a native .**NET** class library that can be used by developers to create, read, and write Microsoft PowerPoint files by using C#, VB.NET, and managed C++ code.
-The library can be used in Windows Forms, WPF, ASP.NET, and ASP.NET MVC.
+The library can be used in Windows Forms, WPF, ASP.NET, ASP.NET MVC, UWP and Xamarin applications.

 It is a non-UI component that provides a full-fledged PowerPoint Presentation instance that facilitates accessing and manipulating the presentations without any dependency of Microsoft Office COM libraries and Microsoft Office.